nhcooper123/time-slice/README.md

 # Time for a rethink: time sub-sampling methods in disparity-through-time analyses.
 Author(s): [Thomas Guillerme](https://github/TGuillerme) and [Natalie Cooper](mailto:natalie.cooper.@nhm.ac.uk)

-This repository contains all the code and data used in the manuscript [Link to final published pdf will be here]().
+This repository contains all the code and data used in [the manuscript](https://onlinelibrary.wiley.com/doi/full/10.1111/pala.12364).

 To cite the paper:
 > Thomas Guillerme \& Natalie Cooper.
 2018.
 Time for a rethink: time sub-sampling methods in disparity-through-time analyses.
-Palaeontology.
-In press.
+Palaeontology. doi:10.1111/pala.12364

 To cite this repo:
 > Thomas Guillerme \& Natalie Cooper.
 2018.
 GitHub: nhcooper123/time-slice: Release for publication.
 Zenodo. http://doi.org/10.5281/zenodo.1172000.